Hail To The Chief.

 Squamish’s iconic landmark is many things to many people.
 It’s a family-friendly hike that provides easy access to some of the most breathtaking views you might ever see.
 It’s a rock-climber’s paradise with hundreds of multi-pitch crack climbing routes and granite walls, the most well-known of which are The Apron and The Grand Wall, that will keep even the most advanced rock climbers challenged for an entire season.

-Towering nearly 2,000 feet above Squamish, the Stawamus Chief is the second largest piece of freestanding granite in North America, and one of the most talked about rock climbing and hiking destinations in North America, attracting hundreds from all over the world during the busy summer season.
+Towering nearly 2,000 feet above Squamish, the Stawamus Chief is one of the largest granite monoliths in North America, and one of the most talked about rock climbing and hiking destinations in North America, attracting hundreds from all over the world during the busy summer season.

 Hiking trails on The Chief are easily accessible from the day-use parking lot at the base as well as from Shannon Falls Provincial Park.

 The Three Peaks: